AdemCatamak/MessageStorage/ReadMe.md

 `AddJobProcessServer` method lets you introduce a predefined background service to the system.
 This service executes defined jobs on the system.

 `AddHandlers` method lets you introduce the jobs you coded to the system.
-In order to that, Assembly object that the handler is registered is given as a parameter to the method.
+In order to do that, Assembly object that the handler is registered is given as a parameter to the method.

 After these steps, you can use the object that is an implementation of `IMessageStorageClient` interface.